surfstudio/flutter-otp-autofill/README.md

 }
 ```

-2. Initialize and install the listener
+2. Initialize and set the listener

 ```dart
 late OTPTextEditController controller;